looeee/blackthread.io/content/terms.md

 ### Variation of Terms

-Black Thread Design is permitted to revise these Terms at any time as it sees fit, and by using this Website you are expected to review these Terms on a regular basis.
+BlackThread.io is permitted to revise these Terms at any time as it sees fit, and by using this Website you are expected to review these Terms on a regular basis.

 ### Assignment

-The Black Thread Design is allowed to assign, transfer, and subcontract its rights and/or obligations under these Terms without any notification.
+The BlackThread.io is allowed to assign, transfer, and subcontract its rights and/or obligations under these Terms without any notification.
 However, you are not allowed to assign, transfer, or subcontract any of your rights and/or obligations under these Terms.

 ### Entire Agreement